 • egalitarian.

-In a family of patriarchal type, there is no division of responsibilities in the family: all household chores are done by the wife, that is, he cooks, washes, cleans, brings up children and takes care of pets.
+In a patriarchal family there is no division of responsibilities in the family: the wife does all the housework, that is, she cooks, washes, cleans, raises children and takes care of pets.
 And even if it works.

-In such a family it will be comfortable for a woman who believes that this is how it should be, so it is established, as well as for those who do not want to build a career, but feels great in the role of a "bird" that builds its "nest", creates warmth, comfort, and the man "brings a mammoth" and provides trips to the Canary Islands.
+In such a family, it will be comfortable for a woman who believes that this is how it should be, this is how things are done, as well as those who do not want to build a career, but feels great in the role of a “bird” that builds its “nest”, creates warmth and comfort, and the man “brings a mammoth” and provides trips to the Canary Islands.

 In a matriarchal family, roles change dramatically.
-Female - "Getter".
+Woman - "breadwinner".

-As a rule, this is an always busy business woman, it is she who decides what needs to be bought in the house, where to invest, how to make money on vacation.
-The man acts as a "householder", fulfills all those duties that are assigned to a woman in a patriarchal family.
+As a rule, this is an always busy business woman; she is the one who decides what needs to be bought for the house, where to invest, and how to earn money for a vacation.
+The man acts as a "housekeeper", performs all the duties assigned to a woman in a patriarchal family.

-The division of responsibilities in such families as such is not expected.
-Everything (with regard to housekeeping) falls on the shoulders of one of the spouses.
+There is no division of responsibilities in such families as such.
+Everything (regarding housekeeping) falls on the shoulders of one of the spouses.

-But in modern society, you can find an egalitarian type of family.
-This option can be called the most democratic, husband and wife as partners, work harmoniously for the benefit of common interests: both earn as much as they can, together they are engaged in household affairs - usually according to the principle "I am not so unpleasant" or "I have free time."
+But in modern society you can find an egalitarian type of families.
+This option can be called the most democratic, husband and wife as partners, work harmoniously for the benefit of common interests: both earn as much as they can, do business together - usually according to the principle “it’s not so unpleasant for me” or “I have free time.”

-What are the principles on which the division of responsibilities in an egalitarian family is based?
+On what principles is the division of responsibilities in an egalitarian family based?

-Deciding who will do what, even in “flourishing democracy” families, is not easy.
+Deciding who will do what, even in families with a “thriving democracy,” is not so easy.
 But the basic principles boil down to the following:

 1. Do what you like best.
-There are men who love to cook very much, but hate to clear the table.
+There are men who love to cook, but hate clearing the table.
 Or vice versa.
-Of course, you can argue here, because sometimes you don't want to do anything at all.
-Then you need share responsibilities by agreement: someone is cooking, so the other is washing the dishes.
-If you have children, you can entrust them with washing the dishes, and also teach them to help cook.
+Of course, you can argue here, because sometimes you don’t want to do anything at all.
+Then you need share responsibilities by agreement: Someone cooks alone, which means someone else washes the dishes.
+If you have children, you can trust them to wash the dishes and also teach them to help cook.
 This will prove to be a useful educational method and they will thank you in the future.

-2. Not separation but alternation of responsibilities in the family...
-This means that there is no need to distinguish clearly: the wife - cooks, washes the dishes, wipes the dust; husband - washes, takes out garbage, peels potatoes.
-Here it is proposed to switch roles.
-This will distract you a little and do not take a duty as a routine.
-Another question arises - how can you alternate household chores if, for example, a man does not like to tinker at the stove at all.
-An exception can be made for one job.
+2. Not division, but alternation of responsibilities in the family.
+This means that there is no need to clearly differentiate: the wife cooks, washes the dishes, wipes the dust; the husband does the laundry, takes out the trash, peels the potatoes.
+Here it is proposed to change roles.
+This will allow you to relax a little and Do not perceive any duty as routine.
+Another question arises - how can you alternate household chores if, for example, a man does not like fiddling around at the stove at all.
+You can make an exception for one job.
 And hence the next principle.

-3. Who does what is better.
-It so happens that one person is just perfect ironing shirts.
-And it is not at all necessary that this is a woman.
-Perhaps your beloved is doing an excellent job with this difficult task.
+3. Who does what better?
+It happens that one person just irons shirts perfectly.
+And it doesn’t have to be that it’s a woman.
+Perhaps your spouse is doing an excellent job with this difficult task.
 Maybe his parents taught him or he lived as a bachelor for a long time.
-In general, however, this principle also works well.
+In general, be that as it may, this principle also works well.

 How to cheat?

-Many women are literally haunted by the question of the division of responsibilities in the family.
-It happens when a man thinks that he “shouldn't” do “women's affairs”.
-And he thinks he can just come home, stretch out on the couch and watch TV.
+For many women, the question of the division of responsibilities in the family literally haunts them.
+This happens when a man believes that he “shouldn’t” do “women’s things.”
+And he figures he can just come home, stretch out on the couch and watch TV.

-And you, exhausted at work, start cleaning, cooking, checking the lessons of the children, in general, spinning like a squirrel in a wheel.
-It is understandable why you become irritable, you can even start a scandal.
-Only it won't get you anywhere.
+And you, exhausted from work, start cleaning, cooking, checking the children’s homework, in general, spinning like a squirrel in a wheel.
+It’s understandable why you become irritable, and you may even start a scandal.
+It just won't lead to anything.
 No good.

 Here you need to act cunningly.
-And you don't even need to say a word about the division of responsibilities in the family.
-Just try, for example, on a day off start some kind of "feast" if you have children.
+And words about the division of responsibilities in the family don’t even need to be said.
+Just try, for example, on a weekend start some kind of “feast” if you have children.
 And cook something with the whole family.
-Make it a game.
+Turn it into a game.

 And if there are no children yet, you can invite him to cook some super-erotic dish for dinner together.
-And then, on occasion, praise him that he has much better at something than even you!
+And then, on occasion, praise him for what he has I did something much better than even you!

-There is no need to order, it is enough to skillfully influence with the help of the "gingerbread" - and then at least once a week you will be able to take a break from cooking.
+There is no need to order, just skillfully influence with the help of the “gingerbread” - and then at least once a week you will be able to take a break from cooking.

-Many men share family responsibilities are extremely negative.
-They do not want to do anything out of “female”, but at the same time they forget their “male” ones too.
-Hammer in a nail, nail in a shelf, move furniture.
+Many men are inclined to share responsibilities in the family are extremely negative.
+They don’t want to do anything “feminine”, but at the same time they also forget their “masculine” ones.
+Hammer a nail, nail a shelf, move furniture.

-Of course, many "desperate housewives" are capable of this without male hands, but this is definitely wrong.
-And don't yell at him, just pretend you tried to move the chair and pulled your back.
-Of course, this is not the best joke, but a man will definitely understand that this is clearly not a woman's business.
+Of course, many “desperate housewives” are capable of doing this without a man’s hands, but this is definitely wrong.
+And don't yell at him, just pretend that you tried to move the chair and strained your back.
+Of course, this is not the best joke, but the man will definitely understand that this is clearly not a woman’s business.

-So, the main thing in the matter of separation of duties don't start swearing with each other...
-You know your spouse like no one else.
+So, the main thing in the matter of separating responsibilities don't start arguing with each other.
+You, like no one else, know your spouse.
 Choose the most suitable method in accordance with the characteristics of his character.

-For those over 30 - a club for women after 30.
+For those over 30 – a club for women over 30.

-How simple it was in those days when the main task of a man was to "drag a mammoth", and all the worries about the hearth fell on the woman's shoulders.
-Nowadays, ladies often “go hunting”, that is, they work no less than their spouses.
+How simple it was to live in those days when a man’s main task was to “drag a mammoth,” and all the worries about the home fell on women’s shoulders.
+Nowadays, ladies often “go hunting,” that is, they work no less than their spouses.
 This means that the old system is no longer relevant.
-Otherwise, if a woman, in addition to her work, will take over the whole hearth ...
-Of course, she will stand, it is not in vain that legends are made about the strength of the spirit of the fair sex.
-But will there be peace in such a family, where one of its members, exhausted, does more things than the rest put together?
-It seems that such a union can hardly be called complete and happy.
+Otherwise, if a woman, in addition to work, also takes charge of the home entirely...
+Of course, she will endure, it’s not for nothing that legends are made about the fortitude of the fair sex.
+But will there be peace in a family where one member, exhausted, does more things than the rest combined?
+It seems that such a union can hardly be called full and happy.
 Therefore, the distribution of household responsibilities in the family is simply necessary.
-In addition, household chores allow its members to get closer.
-After all, a family, where mutual assistance and mutual assistance are constantly present, is not afraid of anything!
+In addition, everyday chores allow its members to get closer.
+After all, a family where mutual assistance and mutual assistance are constantly present is not afraid of anything!

 Distribution of responsibilities in the family

 Distribution of responsibilities in the family is very useful.
-Have you ever wondered why there are?
-Often the mistake of families is that they do not initially agree on who should do what.
-As a result, it turns out that one person voluntarily takes on the lion's share of the work and takes offense at the lack of initiative on the part of the others.
+Have you ever wondered why problems arise?
+Often the mistake families make is that they do not initially agree on who should do what.
+As a result, it turns out that one person voluntarily takes on the lion's share of the work and is offended by the lack of initiative on the part of others.
 And if no one has specific responsibilities, it is very difficult to figure out who is right and who is wrong.
-Therefore, it is necessary to divide the "areas of responsibility" as soon as possible.
-After all, the presence of the concept of "my duties" disciplines a person who begins to do what is assigned to him without being reminded.
-And if things are abstract, and you can do them, or you can not do them, the responsibility is reduced.
+Therefore, it is necessary to divide the “areas of responsibility” as quickly as possible.
+After all, the presence of the concept of “my duties” disciplines a person who begins to do what is assigned to him without reminders.
+And if things are abstract, and you can do them or not, responsibility decreases.

 How to distribute responsibilities in the family?
-If you were waiting for a specific scheme that clearly tells about who should do what, then we hasten to disappoint you - it is not and will not be.
-After all, every family has its own rules and regulations.
-This means that responsibilities should be distributed on the basis of a specific case.
-But how to do this, we'll figure it out.
+If you were waiting for a specific diagram that would clearly tell you who should do what, then we hasten to disappoint you - it does not exist and will not exist.
+After all, every family has its own routines and rules.
+This means that responsibilities should be distributed based on a specific case.
+But we will figure out how to do this.

-To get started, you will have to spend a few evenings to compile a detailed list of all household chores.
-It may seem daunting, but if you first paint all household chores "by topic", it becomes much easier.
-So, for example, the categories of household chores can be as follows:
+To begin with, you will have to spend several evenings to make a detailed list of all household tasks.
+This may seem daunting, but if you first list all your household chores “by topic,” it becomes much easier.
+So, for example, categories of household chores could be as follows:

-• order in the apartment (daily and, small things to maintain order, washing dishes, repairs)
+• order in the apartment (daily and small tasks to maintain order, washing dishes, repairs)

 • cooking food